 Our strategy is to internally develop or acquire first-in-class or potentially best-in-class therapies that have the potential to provide significant benefits for individuals living with rare and devastating diseases.
 We intend to leverage our global capabilities to develop and commercialize our robust pipeline.
 Since the beginning of our last fiscal year, we made significant progress toward fulfilling our vision to build a leading global biotechnology company focused on rare and devastating diseases.
-Highlight of our programs includes:
+Highlights of our programs include:

 - Global capabilities.
 We have established a world-class international commercial infrastructure, with key leadership in place to execute the international launch of migalastat HCl that is currently underway. - Commercial success.
-We received full approval in the EU of migalastat HCl under the brand name GalafoldTM and commenced the first commercial launch in Germany on May 30, 2016.
+We received full approval in the EU of migalastat HCl under the brand name Galafold[TM] and commenced the first commercial launch in Germany on May 30, 2016.
 We have achieved success with reimbursement in 12 EU member states and other parts of the world on a commercial basis or through our expanded access programs ("EAPs").
 We continue to advance additional regulatory submissions in multiple countries around the world. - NDA Submission under Subpart H. We are preparing an NDA submission under Subpart H, which provides for accelerated approval by the FDA, for migalastat HCl for Fabry Disease.
-We intend to base our NDA on existing data, including reduction in disease-causing substrate (GL-3), as well as the totality of data from completed clinical studies.
-We plan to submit our NDA in the fourth quarter of 2017 and will begin initial commercial planning efforts to support a potential US commercial launch. - Pompe clinical study.
-We have reported positive preliminary data from a clinical study to evaluate Pompe disease patients treated with our novel treatment paradigm ATB200/AT2221.
+We intend to base our NDA on existing data, including reduction in disease-causing substrate (GL-

+3), as well as the totality of data from completed clinical studies.
+We plan to submit our NDA in the fourth quarter of 2017 and will begin initial commercial planning efforts to support a potential US commercial launch.

-- Late-stage product development.
-We continue to investigate SD-101, a proprietary topical medicine for all major types of EB, in a single Phase 3 registration study that we hope will support global applications for approval in a number of countries.
-SD-101 has been granted Breakthrough Therapy designation by the FDA. - Patient-centricity.
+- Pompe clinical study.
+We have reported a positive cascade of data from a clinical study to evaluate Pompe disease patients treated with our novel treatment paradigm ATB200/AT2221. - Patient-centricity.
 We continue to focus on improving the lives of patients living with rare and devastating diseases, which has always been a critical component of the values of our corporate culture.
 The needs of patients in the rare disease community are at the center of our innovative science, our commercial organization, and our clinical programs.